Top 30

 If you are invited to audition you will receive an email asking you to book your audition date on ChiView.
 If you are unsuccessful we will email you to let you know.

 You can usually book two or three different days on ChiView at one time.
-Once these dates are close ChiView will refresh to show new options.
+Once these dates are closed ChiView will refresh to show new options.
 If none of the current dates suit you then you should wait until the dates renew and check again.
 Dates are released two to three weeks in advance.

 Once you have booked your audition or interview you will have access to the relevant documents on ChiView.